jorgenschaefer/emacs-buttercup/docs/running-tests.md

 skipped tests.

 You can run this command whichever way you like.
-Common choices include a makefile or shell scripts.
+Common choices include a Makefile or shell scripts.

 See [relevant documentation](https://emacs-eask.github.io/) on Eask's own page for more information.